 The Ridgefield Library Association is a non-profit, 501(c)(3) organization (FEIN 06-0692378).
 Contributions to the Ridgefield Library are tax-deductible to the extent allowed by law, in accordance with IRS regulations.
 Visa, MasterCard, Discover and American Express are accepted for all types of contributions.

-The manager of Piccolo Pizza presents a check to Children's Programmer Diane Antezzo.
-For the past two years, a special fundraising promotion at the restaurant celebrated the end of Summer Reading and supported the Library.
+The manager of Piccolo Pizza presents a check to Children's Program Coordinator Diane Antezzo.
+For several years, a special fundraising promotion at the restaurant celebrated the end of Summer Reading and supported the Library.

 - Catalog & Collections

 - Using the Library